d9pouces/PolyArchiv/doc/source/filters.rst

 First case
 ----------

-You must apply the encryption filter to all local repositories you wan to protect.
+Example: you must apply the encryption filter to all local repositories you wan to protect.
-Original data are still available on the disk but not used by remote repositories.
+Original (not crypted!) data are still available on the disk but not used by remote repositories.

 Second case
 -----------

-All local repositories that are processed by the remote repositories are encrypted.
+Example: all local repositories that are processed by the remote repositories are encrypted.
 However, if you use several remote repositories, the encryption process is performed several times.
 Moreover, clear-text data are still available on the disk.